fjantunen/sev1/index.md

 No part of this publication may be reproduced, stored in a retrieval system, or transmitted by any means—electronic, mechanical, photocopying, recording, or otherwise—for commercial use without prior written permission from the author.

 Printed in USA 🇺🇸
-First Edition – June 2025
+Second Edition – August 2025

 ### Legal Disclaimer ⚖️